The Treatment Survival Guide To Infertility

 Are There Any Risks?

-If IUI is combined with ovulation drugs like Gonadotropins, the risk of multiple pregnancy can occur.
+If IUI is combined with ovulation drugs like Gonadotropins, the risk of multiple pregnancies can occur.
 This means too many eggs developed at the same time around insemination.
-If this is the cae, insemination may be postponed.
+If this is the case, insemination may be postponed.

 Assisted Reproductive Technology (ART)